The following professionals lent their expertise to this article:

 Iowa Central’s online Associate in Professional Studies in Health Care Administration program is designed to equip you with the skills to thrive in the healthcare industry.
 Whether you’re starting fresh or looking to advance your career, this program will teach you how to plan, supervise, and manage healthcare delivery.
 It covers key areas of healthcare administration and is structured to be completed in about two years if you’re a full-time student.

 The online format provides the flexibility to can balance your studies with other commitments, with each course offered in an 8-week format.
 Graduates are prepared for various entry-level roles like health administrator, medical coder, and health information manager.
-While this degree doesn’t lead to professional licensure, it offers valuable knowledge for a successful career in healthcare management.
+While this degree doesn’t lead to professional licensure, it offers valuable knowledge for a successful career in healthcare administration.

 Duration: 2 years